TobyLobster/multiply_test/README.md

 ## The Results

+### 8 bit x 8 bit unsigned multiply, with 16 bit result

 In the diagrams below, grey dots are the also-rans.
-They are are beaten for both cycles and memory by the orange dots.
-All cycle counts and byte counts include the final RTS (1 byte, 6 cycles), but do not include any initial JSR mult (3 bytes, 6 cycles).
+They are are beaten for both cycles and memory by the better orange dots.

-### 8 bit x 8 bit unsigned multiply, with 16 bit result

 ![Results of 8 x 8 bit unsigned multiply](results/6502_8x8=16.svg)